greyhoundforty/IBM-Cloud-Ansible/README.md

       ibmcloud_api_key: "{{ lookup('env', 'IC_API_KEY') }}"
       region: "us-south"
       project: "thundercougarfalconbird"

 ```

+### Facts

- - [Facts](https://docs.ansible.com/ansible/latest/user_guide/playbooks_vars_facts.html): Ansible facts are data related to your remote systems, including operating systems, IP addresses, attached filesystems, and more.
+Ansible [Facts](https://docs.ansible.com/ansible/latest/user_guide/playbooks_vars_facts.html) are data related to your remote systems, including operating systems, IP addresses, attached filesystems, and more.
 With facts, you can use the behavior or state of one system as configuration on other systems.

 In this playbook we are utilizing the built in `os_family` fact to determine which update command to run based on the underlying Operating System of the hosts.